Specialist Seating for People with Dwarfism

-When you’re specifying seating for people with dwarfism, you need to bear a few different things in mind to ensure that your client is getting the best solution possible.
+When you’re specifying seating for petite people and people with dwarfism, you need to bear a few different things in mind to ensure that your client is getting the best possible solution.

-Here are some things you need to consider when carrying out seating assessments for people with dwarfism, plus our recommendations for a suitable chair.
+Here are some things you need to consider when carrying out seating assessments for petite people, plus our recommendations for a suitable chair.

 Jump straight to…